 The JavaScript version of the demo provides the same functionality as the desktop versions written in C/C++, C# and Java.
 The GLG drawing and the programming logic are shared between all versions of the demo, with only syntax differences between the source code of different versions.
 The GLG Demo Download includes the desktop versions of this demo.

-NOTE: To run the demo locally from your own server, the GLG Map Server has to be setup on that server.
+To run the demo locally from your own server, the GLG Map Server has to be setup on that server.
 If the map server is not set up, the map image will be missing.
-Refer to the map_server/README.txt file in the GLG installation directory for details.
-The demo source code also needs to be modified to set the SuppliedMapServerURL variable to point to your map server URL.